parfittchris/WhatsForDinner/README.md

   * Input ingredients into a form
   * Press submit button and have app find recipes matching input ingredients
   * Click on resulting recipes and be redirected to locations those recipes exist
-  * Click on listed ingredients not originally inputed to add them to their collection and thereby update overall results

 In addition, this project will include:
   * A modal explaining the functionality of the app